 Over here the community camaraderie is strong and as a result, has allowed a number of independent businesses to thrive for decades and become local stalwart locations.

 Here's a closer look at some of them.

-This family-friendly bistro has been its current location at 2024 Queen Street East for six years, after moving living down the block at 1968 Queen for 16 years.
+This family-friendly bistro has been at its current location at 2024 Queen Street East for six years, after moving down the block from 1968 Queen where it was for 16 years.